 |List of Subsections in this Section|

 The First Years of the IEEE Uruguay Section (1988 to 1990)

 The IEEE Section in Uruguay was established in 1989.

-In the years before 1980, just a handful of Engineers were members of the IEEE in Uruguay, interested in their technical publications.
-Franco Vazquez Praderi started his Membership in the early 40's during WW2.
-He was staying at Westinghouse in the US, studying how to finish and important hydroelectric plant, changing undelivered Siemens hydroelectric turbines by American equipment.
-He later became a distinguished Professor.
+In the years before 1980, just a handful of engineers were members of the IEEE in Uruguay, interested in their technical publications.
+Franco Vazquez Praderi started his Membership in the early 1940s during World War II.
+He was staying at Westinghouse in the United States, studying how to finish an important hydroelectric plant, changing undelivered Siemens hydroelectric turbines with American equipment.
+He later became a distinguished professor.
 The head of the Electrical Engineering Dept. of our University, Segismundo Gerszonowicz, had been awarded AIEE Fellow Grade in 1950.

 The LATINCON Initiative

 In April 18 to 21,1988 the biannual Conference of the IEEE Latin America Region 9, LATINCON’88 was held in Buenos Aires, Argentina.
 Several IEEE Members from Uruguay met at the Conference, among them Daniel Slomovitz, Jorge Fernandez Daher and Juan Carlos Miguez.
 They decided to make an effort and form a new IEEE Section in Uruguay.

 In May, contact was made with the IEEE Office in New York (Vice-President Mike Whitelaw) and with the Regional Director Carlos Rodriguez, from Panama.
 Carlos Rodriguez visited the city of Montevideo on September 22, encouraging volunteers and helping in contacts with the Electric Utility).